“Well Enough Alone”

 Features: 7.
 While still feature-rich compared to most other shooters, Halo 4 is a step backwards in this regard compared to its immediate predecessor, Halo: Reach.
 Firefight is gone.
 Spartan Ops is an adequate replacement, but it doesn’t always live up to its full potential and lacks any form of customization.
 Over half of the core gametypes present in Reach were removed, along with a number of custom options.
 While Forge has some minor improvements to its usability, it came at the loss of several other things that made Reach’s Forge more user-friendly (e.g., fine-tuning the moving of pieces by clicking LS).
 Also, there is no Forge World equivalent, and the three “blank slate” Forge maps, while offering more variety visually, don’t offer enough real estate in which to build some of the larger scale creations we could in Reach.
 Scoring is missing from Campaign and Spartan Ops.
 Theater mode support for those modes is lacking as well.

-Replay Value: 7.
+Replay Value: High.
 The Campaign is solid enough to warrant the occasional playthrough.
 The multiplayer has enough negatives that I don’t feel as compelled to play it as regular as I did in prior games (I even went three weeks without playing in December after a string of absolutely terrible matches that showed me just how bad MP can be at times; when it plays well, it can be fun, but when things go wrong, they often go catastrophically wrong in ways Reach and Halo 3 never could).
 Spartan Ops is compelling enough to get me to come back each week to play through the latest episode, but I haven’t felt much incentive to revisit missions I’ve already completed, perhaps because it’s not tailored for solo play like Firefight could be.
 Overall, Halo 4 has good replay value, but not as much Halo 1, 2, & 3.

 Drive-In Totals: One disgruntled snaggletoothed alien.
 Lots of dead bodies.
 Elite falling down an elevator shaft.
 Jackal mauling a scientist.
 Sword arm to the face.
 Grunt stomping.
 Grunt stabbing.
 Grunt spacing.
 Exploding spaceships.
 Gratuitous eggheads.
 Gratuitous AI booty.
 Disintegration-fu.
 Mech-fu.
 Two-and-a-half stars.
 Check it out.